-- For On-premise it would be something like http://your_server/your_org
+- For On-premises it would be something like https://your_server/your_org

-- If your data is On-premise and you publish to the Power BI service, your deployment must be IFD (Internet Facing Deployment) in order to launch the record.
+- If your data is On-premises and you publish to the Power BI service, your deployment must be IFD (Internet Facing Deployment) in order to launch the record.

 - For Online it would be something like https://<<your_org>>.crm.dynamics.com

 To navigate to a view for accounts with an id of %7b61273827-328E-E011-95AE-00155D9CFA03%7d use the following:

 My solution uses the syntax “/main.aspx?etn=account&….”.
 However, when you copy a URL in D365 you may also see etc used in place of etn.
 So “/main.aspx?etc=1&….”.
 Etc is the numeric code representing an entity.
 Whilst this may typically work for system entities, I have encountered many issues with custom entities, as the numeric code can be different in different organizations.
 Therefore, it is best practice to always reference entities by name using “etn”.

 Extracting the URL Needed to Drill Back to D365 for Sales

 We are going to begin in D365 for Sales to extract the URL elements needed to complete our drill-back and link your report in Power BI with Dynamics 365.